 Also came close

-This group includes four World Series champs: the 1928, '39 and '58 Yankees, and the '86 Mets.
+This group includes five World Series champs: the 1905 Giants; 1928, '39 and '58 Yankees; and the '86 Mets.
 The '28 and '39 Yankees squads will make appearances below, but the others are noteworthy in their own right.
-The '58 Yankees were led by the Hall of Fame trio of Mickey Mantle, Yogi Berra and Whitey Ford, and rallied from a 3-1 deficit in the Fall Classic to win in seven games -- beating a loaded Braves team that had Hall of Famers Hank Aaron, Eddie Mathews, Red Schoendienst and Warren Spahn.
+The '05 Giants leaned on Hall of Famer Christy Mathewson, who went 31-9 with a 1.28 ERA over 338 2/3 innings of work.
+As for the '58 Yankees, they were led by the Hall of Fame trio of Mickey Mantle, Yogi Berra and Whitey Ford, and rallied from a 3-1 deficit in the Fall Classic to win in seven games -- beating a loaded Braves team that had Hall of Famers Hank Aaron, Eddie Mathews, Red Schoendienst and Warren Spahn.

 The 1986 Mets are one of the most memorable teams in MLB history, both for their personality and their ability on the field.
 The '86 World Series is one of the greatest ever played, with the Mets' unbelievable Game 6 rally among the sport's most famous moments.